drclever/Day-Scheduler/README.md

 ## Logic Requirements
 * When the planner is opened, the current day is displayed at the top of the calendar.
 * When the user scrolls down, timeblocks will be presented for standard business hours (9am to 5pm).
+* When the user clicks in a timeblock, an event can be entered.
-* When an event is entered, the timeblock will be save by clicking the save button in local storage.
+* The timeblock will be saved in local storage by clicking the save button.
 * When the page is refreshed, the saved events will persist.

 ## Built with